 Following the above approach with SPI, a forward modeling approach including the complete response to be applied to the combined 'Compton mode'-IBIS data is needed: This requires simulations of the full IBIS configuration, i.e. the mask, ISGRI, and PICsIT, to obtain the expected counts per pixel, just as in the ISGRI imaging response, but including the polarization parameters as well.
-This allows an energy-dependent polarization analysis (see D3.2.1) without the intermediate step of extracting scattering angles, which is in itself uncertain (citation Zoglauer maybe)
+This allows an energy-dependent polarization analysis (see D3.2.1) without the intermediate step of extracting scattering angles, which is in itself uncertain (Zoglauer & Kanbach 2003, SPIE 4851, 1302).